tuwaiq-tabuk-ios/Final_iOS_Bootcamp_Project-CafeGuide-Abdulaziz-Saleem/README.md

 ● The user will have a list of favorite Cafes that he/she can controlle.

-● The user will have a list of favorite drinks that are chosen from the listed cafes.

 ● The user will have 3 options to see the cafes:
   1. See all the cafes.
   2. See the ones that are better for takeout.